evanJensengit/UWB-Hacks-From-Home/README.md

 **Future Work to be Done**
-* implement Naive Bayes model for estimating proabability of infection with COVID given being in a state
+* implement ML feature of showing the probability of user getting covid if they travel to city